A guide to writing the best personal statement for your college application (with template and examples!)

 Finally, when everything is completed, click submit!
 Don’t hold back!

 9. Remember, personal statements for your college app, can also be reused as scholarship essays.

 Get double-use out of your personal statement.
-Going Merry is your home for all things scholarships–fill out a profile, get matched to eligible scholarships, and apply right from our website.
+Going Merry is your home for all things scholarships–fill out a profile, get matched to eligible scholarships, and apply.
 You can even save essays so that you can easily upload the same one for multiple scholarship applications.
-(That’s why counselors often say we’re like the Common App, but for scholarships.)
-Sign up here, or get the full lowdown on how it works.
+(We were inspired by the Common App to make applying for scholarships easier.)

 Charlie Maynard, Going Merry CEO – wrote about what matters most to him and why, for his grad school application.

 - The open paragraph read: “Being open to new ideas and able to take advantage of opportunities is what is most important to me.
 The most extraordinary times in my life have come as a result of moments when I’ve seized opportunities.
 This has been evident in my educational life, my travels around the world and my professional career.”

 - This anchored the main topic of his essay.
 He then went on to explain examples.

 Charlotte Lau, Going Merry Head of Growth – wrote for her college Common App personal statement:

 “As a child, I was never close with my father, though we were always on good terms.
 He made me laugh and taught me all the things that made me into a young tomboy: what an RBI is, how to correctly hook a fish when I feel it biting, what to bring on a camping trip.
 But whenever I was upset, he wouldn’t know how to comfort me.
 He is a man of jokes and words, not of comforting motions.